How do I live with God?

 This was all being ratified in Exod 24 at the beginning of this sorry episode and God had even met with the elders as the representatives of the people so that He could establish a “basis of fellowship” between God and the people.
 This just goes awfully astray.
 Once again, as it had in Eden and would happen ever after, God’s overture of love and connection with His people is rejected by the lust of the flesh, the lust of the eyes and the arrogance of material wealth.
 (1 Jn 2:16 – LEB)

 So, what is the analogy between this episode and our experience with the world that we have left behind, just as Joshua left behind the people.
-The simplistic answer is a world of sexual and other immorality (just as the people rose up to “play” – probably a euphemism for sexual cavorting) full of “partying”.
+The simplistic answer is a world of sexual and other immorality (just as the people rose up to “play” – possibly a euphemism for sexual cavorting or alternatively a mocking and scorn for God and Moses) full of “partying”.
 If, however, you look at and consider the average person in suburbia in your city, would you say that their lives are a truly lives of immorality and “partying”?

 Is it useful to consider the average suburban mum and dad in this context when the evidence of your eyes and ears are that, for the most part, they live lives that are not much different to the average Christian man or woman?